 Having somewhere to call home is a basic human right.
-The Scottish Government wants to ensure that nobody has to face the blight of homelessness and everyone has a safe, warm place they can call home.
+We want to ensure that nobody has to face the blight of homelessness and everyone has a safe, warm place they can call home.

 We are reducing and addressing homelessness by: